 At this point this is our life.
 We wake up in the morning and we hike and we go to sleep at night and get up again.
 It is exactly what I expected we would be doing but everything else is different, everything else was an unknown and has been a complete surprise.
 Looking back…

 I also expected people out here to be hikers, backpackers, outdoorsmen to some extent.
 The diversity of experience is impressive and is really admirable, when people tell me that this is really their first time camping I am wowed, awed, moved and happy that they have made it to the woods.
 But I am also disappointed with people’s lack of knowledge about leave no trace and environmental stewardship.
 Although it has been getting better as we move north there has been a surprising amount of trash left on the trail, food and supplies left at shelters because someone didn’t want to carry them anymore.
 I have watched and stopped many a hiker from burning trash and throwing food scraps in the woods.
 And then there is the toilet paper and excrement everywhere.
-I don’t mean to make the trail sound like a trash pile, it is beautiful and scenic but it is far from pristine.
+I don’t mean to make the trail sound like a trash pile, it is beautiful and scenic but it also had the harder signs of human impact written all over it.

 But probably the biggest surprise is the amount of people out here doing this that don’t seem like they want to be doing it.
 The AT should be a choice, a get away, a paradise, a retreat, the trail should be like your sanctuary.
 Sure there are hard days, hard moments, hard mornings and nights, but for the most part if you like thru-hiking you like thru-hiking.
 And some people don’t.
 For some people it is the weather, the clouds and rain and cold get them down.
 Others like hiking but they don’t really like camping or visa versa (I had never even considered that the two would be separate in my mind, to me they go hand in hand).
 Some people only like the social aspect, others hate the bugs, some are in pain.
 Yet people keep going, because they have a goal, because they think commitment and completion is the most important thing.
 I say being happy is the most important thing, why keep doing something you dislike every day?
 That’s what crappy jobs are for.
 The trail is your time.
 The other night I had a moment, a twinge, a reality check when I realized that at some point I would be laying in my sleeping bag and the next day would be my last day.
 I would be laying there the night before summiting Katahdin and I would be feeling nervous, nauseous, scared, and sad.
 That’s one of a million ways that I know I love this trail.